49th G7 summit: 20 May 2023

 The chair Kishida touched upon the importance of leader-level governance and international norm setting for structuring and strengthening the Global Health Architecture (GHA) as well as a perspective of "soft governance" as gentle coordination among existing organizations, among others.
-He also explained about the launch of the MCM Delivery Partnership for equitable access (MCDP) based on the princilpes set out in the "G7 Hiroshima Vision for Equitable Access to Medical Countermeasures", and called on the participants to cooperate with the partnership.
+He also explained about the launch of the MCM Delivery Partnership for equitable access (MCDP) based on the principles set out in the "G7 Hiroshima Vision for Equitable Access to Medical Countermeasures", and called on the participants to cooperate with the partnership.
 They confirmed that they will continue to advance the efforts toward the goals including the achievement of the Universal Health Coverage.